tamdaz/cruml/README.md

 development_dependencies:
   cruml:
     github: tamdaz/cruml
-    branch: main
 ```

-2. Run `shards install`, once this tool is installed, it will build a binary in the `bin/` directory located in your project.
+2. Run `shards install`.

+Once this tool is installed, this will build a binary into `bin/` directory in your project.

 ## Usage